8 Financial statements: A second look

 balance = abs(at_diff) < tol)

-Yes, we see that, in this case, this approach allows us to tie the value for at
+helps.
+Below we see that, in this case, we can tie the value for at

 with its components (act